boumhidi-achraf/Multilingual-Reputation-Generation-System/README.md

 ---
 ---

-5️⃣ Reputation Computation Datasets
+This section provides detailed instructions on how to access the **Reputation Evaluation Datasets**, which consist of two benchmark datasets used to evaluate the performance of reputation systems based on user reviews.

+## **Reputation Evaluation Datasets (Collected from Twitter / X )**

-Phone Product Dataset
+### 1️⃣ Phone Product Dataset

 🏷️ Topic: Smartphone brand reviews
+📦 Product : iPhone 15 by Apple Inc.
-📊 Size: 3000 reviews (1980 Positive, 700 Negative)
+📊 Size: 3000 reviews (1980 Positive aspect, 700 Negative aspect)
-🎯 Task: Reputation Score Calculation
+🎯 Task: Reputation system evaluation

-Web Application Dataset
+### 2️⃣ Web Application Dataset

 🏷️ Topic: Online service reviews
+🌐: Service : ChatGPT by OpenAI Inc.
-📊 Size: 2500 reviews (1450 Positive, 820 Negative)
+📊 Size: 2500 reviews (1450 Positive aspect, 820 Negative aspect)
-🎯 Task: Reputation Score Calculation
+🎯 Task: Reputation system evaluation

+### How to Access:
+For detailed instructions on how to access and load the **Phone Product and Web Service Dataset**, refer to the [**Deceptive Reviews**](./Deceptive_reviews) folder.

 ------------------------------------------------------------
 ------------------------------------------------------------